 Now, since I’m on this stint of not wasting food and learning to cook more economically in preparation for our reduced income now that I’m staying at home, I wanted to focus my third quarter of this 100 Hours in the Kitchen Project on using up all the bits and pieces of various food products and learning to save food that’s on the brink of going bad.

 Luckily for me, the two food types I’ve focused on so far (soups and side dishes/salads) are excellent ways to do just that.
+I’ve also been reading this fabulous book that is a mix of both poetic writing AND practical advice on how to not waste in the food kitchen.

 Here are some of the foods I want to specifically learn to deal with rather than throwing away: